 PE – Intent, Implementation and Impact

 At Walsh Memorial CE Infant School, we teach Physical Education (PE) so the children can attain optimum physical and emotional development and good health.
-We intend to deliver high-quality teaching and learning opportunities that inspire all children to succeed in Physical Education at their own level but also for them to feel that they can be challenged with their skills and also able to challenge themselves, taking risks (safely) in the process.
+We intend to deliver high-quality teaching and learning opportunities that inspire all children to succeed in PE at their own level but also for them to feel that they can be challenged with their skills and have the opportunity to challenge themselves, taking risks (safely) in the process.
 We want to teach children how to co-operate and collaborate with others, understanding fairness and equity of play in order to embed life-long values.
-Our curriculum aims to improve the well-being and fitness of all children at our school, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
+Our curriculum aims to improve the wellbeing and fitness of all children at our school, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
 We want the children to enjoy and explore the physical experiences we offer, being curious about and questioning how they can use their bodies and equipment to the best effect and show persistence and resilience when undertaking these.
 We want the children to be motivated to engage with the PE experiences we offer so that they will want to continue to develop high levels of activity in their life outside school and into their future lives.

 At Walsh Memorial CE Infant School, PE is taught following the aims and content of the Development Matters in the Early Years Foundation Stage guidance and the National Curriculum Physical Education programmes of study: Key Stage 1.
 In the EYFS it is taught through cross-curricular topics, through a range of indoor and outdoor learning through play opportunities and discrete PE lessons.
 In KS1 it is taught through discrete PE lessons.

 In the EYFS and KS1 our core teaching is through the Val Sabin scheme of work but units are also adapted and added to increase the physical opportunities for our children and ensure our characteristics of effective learning are demonstrated.

 We teach Gymnastics, Dance, Games and Athletics in line with the National Curriculum but also teach using Write Dance and other physical opportunities eg obstacle courses using a variety of equipment.
 We also encourage the children to be active at playtime and lunchtime and employ lunchtime Play Leaders to encourage effective use of the available play equipment and to introduce active games.